 Batteries are the technology of choice for homeowners who want to store their solar electricity.
 Off-grid solar enthusiasts have been doing this for decades with lead-acid batteries, but there’s another type of off-grid home that’s in common use today: motorhomes.
 In a motorhome, there is a coach battery that provides electricity to the cabin when you’re not at a hookup.

-For your home, your choice is the same: lead-acid or lithium ion batteries.
-Lead-acid has been around longer, but lithium ion is growing in popularity because of dropping prices and higher performance.
+For your home, your choice is the same: lead-acid or Li-ion batteries.
+Lead-acid has been around longer, but Li-ion is growing in popularity because of dropping prices and higher performance.

 There are pros and cons to both types of batteries.